dimanikulin/dimanikulin/AIForSWArchitects_en.md

 At [DOU Day 2024](https://dou.ua/dou-day-2024/) I found quite interesting the [ChatGPT Solutions Architect Assistent](https://chatgpt.com/g/g-J6uBbvDrm-solutions-architect-assistent)

+The author is architect and created that assistant based on GPT LLM to speed up architecture work.

-It gave me undersnading on how I can use AI to [create architecture vision](https://github.com/dovchar/architecture-vision-GPTs?tab=readme-ov-file) from scratch spending hours but not days.
+And it gave me undersnading on how I can use AI to [create architecture vision](https://github.com/dovchar/architecture-vision-GPTs?tab=readme-ov-file) from scratch spending hours but not days.

 The assitante is located [here](https://chatgpt.com/g/g-J6uBbvDrm-solutions-architect-assistent) and the communication with it is in a form like with **ChatGPT** - Prompt from **User** and Response from **AI**.